Type 212A submarine

 The Type 212A is a class of diesel-electric attack submarine developed by Howaldtswerke-Deutsche Werft AG (HDW) for the German Navy, and the Italian Navy where it is known as the Todaro class.
-It features diesel propulsion and an additional air-independent propulsion (AIP) system using Siemens proton-exchange membrane (PEM) compressed hydrogen fuel cells.
+It features diesel propulsion and an additional air-independent propulsion (AIP) system using proton-exchange membrane (PEM) compressed hydrogen fuel cells from Siemens Energy.
 The submarines can operate at high speed on diesel power or switch to the AIP system for silent slow cruising, staying submerged for up to three weeks with little exhaust heat.
-The system is also said to be vibration-free and virtually undetectable.

 The Type 212 is the first fuel cell propulsion system equipped submarine series.

 Development

 At the beginning of the 1990s the German Navy was seeking a replacement for the Type 206 submarines.
 Initial study started on a Type 209 improved design, with AIP capability, called Type 212.

 The final programme started in 1994 as the navies of Germany and Italy began working together to design a new conventional submarine, respectively to operate in the shallow and confined waters of the Baltic Sea and in the deeper waters of the Mediterranean Sea.
 The two different requirements were mixed into a common one and, because of significant updates to the design, the designation has been changed to Type 212A since then.

 On 22 April 1996 a Memorandum of Understanding gave the start to the cooperation for building four vessels for the German Navy and four vessels for the Italian Navy.
 Its main aim was the construction of identical boats and the start of a collaboration in logistic and life-cycle support for the two navies.

 The German government placed an initial order of four Type 212A submarines in 1998.
 The German Submarine Consortium built them at the shipyards of HDW and Thyssen Nordseewerke GmbH (TNSW) of Emden.
 Different sections of the submarines were constructed at both sites at the same time and then half of them were shipped to the respective other yard so that both HDW and Thyssen Nordseewerke assembled two complete submarines each.

 In the same year the Italian government placed an order of two U212A submarines built by Fincantieri for the Italian Navy at Muggiano shipyard, designated as the Todaro class.